ty7swkr/cppurcu/README.md

 **Parameters:**
 - `init_value`: Initial data to store
 - `reclaimer` (optional): reclaimer_thread instance for background destruction.
 If nullptr, the T object is destroyed in the reader's thread.

+**Lifetime Requirements:**
+- The `storage<T>` instance must outlive all threads that call `load()` on it
+- It is the caller's responsibility to ensure proper lifetime management
+- Violation results in undefined behavior (dangling references)

 #### Methods